Linux Mint: LMDE

 The Linux Mint Debian Edition (LMDE) uses Debian Stable as the software source base rather than Ubuntu.
 LMDE was originally based directly on Debian's Testing branch, but it was designed to provide the same functionality and look and feel as the Ubuntu-based editions.
 LMDE has its own package repositories.

 The original LMDE (now often referred to as LMDE 1) had a semi-rolling release development model, which periodically introduced 'Update Packs' (tested snapshots of Debian Testing).
 Installing an Update Pack allowed the user to keep LMDE 1 current without having to reinstall the system every six months, as with standard Mint.
-LMDE 2 (named Betsy) was released in 2015 and was based on Debian Jessie.
+LMDE 2 (named Betsy) was released in 2015 and was based on Debian Jessie, transitioning into a fixed point release model.
 It received automatic updates to the latest versions of MintTools and the installed desktop environment before they were released into the main Mint edition.
 LMDE 2 was available with both the MATE and Cinnamon desktop environments.
 Unlike the Debian version it was based on, LMDE 2 remained based on sysvinit but with a 'functional logind' from systemd.